 Level 2 EV chargers operate on 240V power and dedicated circuits, with currents that can reach up to 60 amps.
 This results in a significantly faster charging speed compared to Level 1 chargers.
 Specifically, they can add 10 to 20 miles of range per hour, allowing an EV to be fully charged within 3 to 8 hours.
 As a result, this makes them ideal for overnight charging.

 Additionally, Level 2 chargers often come equipped with smart software that can adjust power levels and manage charging fees efficiently.
 However, they are more expensive than Level 1 chargers.
 The market offers a variety of Level 2 charger options, most of which use the SAE J1772 connector or Tesla’s proprietary charging cable and adapter.
-These chargers connect to a utility box or charging pole via a cable to facilitate smart charging.

 1.3 Level 3 EV Chargers